PatrickCarollo/aws-microservice-cicd-iac/README.md

     cp -r aws-microservice-cicd-iac/api-services <yourreponame>/
     ```
     - Move <yourreponame>/cicd-services/buildspec.yaml to root of <yourreponame>
-    - Change location of lambda stages' code by modifying the root folder name in Upload_Resources() to match your new   repo
+    - Change location of lambda stages' code by modifying the root folder names found in Upload_Resources() to match your new repo

 2. Install/update SAM CLI
     ```